 Cobra V Mongoose – The Alarm World!

-Given that the Mongoose M60 is one of the best known alarms in New Zealand I felt it would be a good benchmark to test the Cobra against.
+Given that the Mongoose M60 is one of the best-known alarms in New Zealand I felt it would be a good benchmark to test the Cobra against.

-Anyway I’ll get around to reviewing the Mongoose Immobiliser in the coming weeks, right now I’m here to review what the Cobra has to offer…
+Anyway, I’ll get around to reviewing the Mongoose Immobiliser in the coming weeks, right now I’m here to review what the Cobra has to offer…

-The main thing to get exited about is that the Cobra 8509 has an attack proof security housing.
-It is the only Immobiliser for sale on the NZ market that I have not been able to get inside and bypass.
-It also complies with Thatcham standards which makes the NZSA Star rating system look shamefully outdated.
-It is worth noting that you will not find AVS, Dynatron, Mongoose, Stealshield, Meridian or Uniden Immobilisers outside of New Zealand or Australia as the standards set here (or should that be lack of standards) are not accepted overseas.
+It is worth noting that you will not find AVS, Dynatron, Mongoose, Steel shield, Meridian or Uniden Immobilisers outside of New Zealand or Australia as the standards set here (or should that be lack of standards) are not accepted overseas.

 Cobra 8509 Immobiliser